jimhigson/oboe.js/writing/main/5_Implementation.md

 an Object-oriented public API.
 Although Javascript supports them, classes and constructors are not used, nor is there any inheritance or notable polymorphism.
-Most functions are short and techniques from functional programming such as partial completion and functional composition are used to join them together into larger behaviours.

 Closures form the primary means of data storage and hiding.
 Most entities do not give a
 Javascript object on instantiation, they are constructed as a set of